 AFTER THE BOCC VOTED TO DENY THE APPLICATION, DUE TO LACK OF COMPLIANCE WITH PUBLIC BENEFIT AND INFRASTRUCTURE

 THE APPLICANT WITHDREW THE APPLICATION.
 We need to keep watching for a new application to be submitted.

 The Eagle County Community Development Department has received land use application ZS-9260-2022 from Whiskey Mountain, LLC for Twin Acres Riding Stables, located at 623 Fender Lane.
 The parcel is also known by Assessor’s Parcel #2391-223-00-006.
-The application is a Consolidated Special Use Permit to allow for the development and operation of a riding and boarding stable.
+The application is a Consolidated Special Use Permit to allow for the development and operation of a commercial riding and boarding stable.